peak-gao/code-notes/Git/how-to.md

 # Initial Notes
 - Git only records the state of the files when you stage them (with git add) or when you create a commit
 - Once you've created a commit which has your project files in a particular state, they're very safe, but until then Git's not really "tracking changes" to your files. (for example, even if you do git add to stage a new version of the file, that overwrites the previously staged version of that file in the staging area.)
+- An easier way to think about reset and checkout is through the mental frame of Git being a content manager of three different trees.
+By “tree” here, we really mean “collection of files”, not specifically the data structure
+- `HEAD`
+    - the pointer to the current branch reference, which is in turn a pointer to the last commit made on that branch
+        - That means HEAD will be the parent of the next commit that is created
+    - It’s generally simplest to think of HEAD as the snapshot of your last commit on that branch
+    - points to your current branch (or current commit), so all that git reset --hard HEAD will do is to throw away any uncommitted changes you have
+- **snapshot**
+- **Index**
+    - your proposed next commit
+    - We’ve also been referring to this concept as Git’s “Staging Area” as this is what Git looks at when you run git commit
+    - Git populates this index with a list of all the file contents that were last checked out into your working directory and what they looked like when they were originally checked out
+        - You then replace some of those files with new versions of them, and git commit converts that into the tree for a new commit
+    - The index is not technically a tree structure — it’s actually implemented as a flattened manifest — but for our purposes it’s close enough
+- **Working Directory**
+    - The other two trees store their content in an efficient but inconvenient manner, inside the .git folder
+        - The Working Directory unpacks them into actual files, which makes it much easier for you to edit them
+    - Think of the Working Directory as a sandbox, where you can try changes out before committing them to your staging area (index) and then to history

 # State
 ##### Switch to a previous state of the repository
-`git reset --hard` -
+`git reset --hard`
-- resets the _current branch_ head
+- resets the _current branch_
+- `hard` - the staged snapshot and the working directory are both updated to match the specified commit.
+In this case we're not specifying a specific commit so it's referring the current branch
 - throws away all your uncommitted changes so do a git status first to make sure you want to lose what's in your current repo
 - `--hard` resets the index and working tree.
 Any changes to tracked files in the working tree since <commit> are discarded.

 `git reset --hard HEAD` -
-- HEAD points to your current branch (or current commit), so all that git reset --hard HEAD will do is to throw away any uncommitted changes you have
+- `HEAD` - points to the **current branch**
+    - so I think this command is the same as above, it infers the current branch

 `git reset --hard f414f31` - sets it back to a specific commit where f414f31 is the sha
 - this is rewriting the history of your branch, so you should avoid it